VirgileDjimgou/Car-OBD-GUI-Interface/README.md

 The Pi gets power from a USB socket on the CD player meant for flash disks (it apparently provides adequate current, use a USB voltage/current meter to check you're still getting 5+/-0.25V if you're trying such tricks).

 ## Software setup
 - Connect module to car
 - On the Pi, in a terminal, run:
     - `sudo apt update && sudo apt upgrade`
+    - `sudo apt install python3 python3-pip`
+    - `sudo apt install python3-tk`
+    - `sudo pip3 install python-can`
-    - `pip3 install obd PySimpleGUI keyboard`
+    - `sudo pip3 install obd PySimpleGUI keyboard`
     - `git clone https://github.com/VirgileDjimgou/Car-OBD-GUI-Interface.git`
 - To connect to the module, run:
     - `bluetoothctl` to enter bluetoothctl shell